cvbate/NYCAirQuality/README.md

 <img src="Imgs/evi_gee.png" alt="drawing" width="400"/> <img src="Imgs/evlevation.png" alt="drawing" width="400"/>
 EVI and elevation

 ## Methodology

-### Data Aquisition
+### Data Acquisition

 1. Download vector data from [NYC Open Data](https://opendata.cityofnewyork.us/) and save locally on computer.
-1. Reproject all the data to ensure its in a Geospatial Cordinate Sytesm EPSG:4326 and then upload to GitHub repository.
+1. Re-project all the data to ensure its in a Geospatial Cordinate System EPSG:4326 and then upload to GitHub repository.
 All vector data (except for NYCBoundary) is located in Data_Reprojected.
 1. The NYC Boundary Data  was loaded into GEE, only the NYC boundary was selected to be use as a boundary for my raster data and saved as a new variable.
 Then it was exported to Cloud storage from GEE using the following code:
 1. Acquire Raster
     - Elevation data from NYC Open Data Enable